-Life Support is a volunteer organization dedicated to raising the necessary funds to strengthen Emergency Medical Services (EMS) within Upper Kittitas County.
+Life Support is a volunteer organization dedicated to raising funds to strengthen Emergency Medical Services (EMS) within Upper Kittitas County.
 The fire and EMS infrastructure must advance now.
-Recreation, travel over I-90 Snoqualmie Pass, and tourism is growing at an alarming rate that will only serve to add more limitations to an already underserved area.
+Recreation, travel over I-90 Snoqualmie Pass, and tourism is growing at an alarming rate which will only add more limitations to an already underserved area.

 Life Support’s efforts to bolster Fire and Emergency Medical Services (EMS) is for you.
 We champion the efforts of Kittitas County Fire District 7 in creating a Regional Fire Authority (RFA) planning for a future of a consistently dependable and professional emergency medical and fire agency, combined with dedicated volunteers.
 State law provides the framework for cities, towns, and fire districts to form an RFA as a way to gain service efficiencies through consolidation.
 The legislature noted that the ability to respond to emergencies by many of Washington state’s fire and protection jurisdictions had not kept up with the demands and that efficiencies can occur by a regional fire and EMS response system.

 Kittitas County Fire District 7 is leading the way and recently was awarded a SAFER grant to hire nine full-time firefighters evolving into the having a first time combined force of career firefighters and volunteers establishing a new standard.
 District 7 is the largest and most complex district responding to the most substantial portion of the I-90 corridor in upper Kittitas County and also responding to the recreation areas within the fire district, which can consist of rope rescue, winter rescue, etc. Additionally, the district covers the Suncadia Resort, which can have over 1000 guests at any time at the main lodge as well as including other rental properties.
 Service level demands outpace neighboring districts and municipalities.
 With response levels approaching over 900 per year, volunteers alone can no longer provide the needed level of service without support from full-time career firefighters.
 Burnout is prevalent in overworked all volunteer agencies.